Dynamic Facility Location under Cumulative Customer Demand: Mathematical Models

 \subsection{Single-Index Formulation}

 We now introduce an alternative formulation based on classical formulation techniques \citep[\eg, ][]{daneshvarTwostageStochasticPostdisaster2023}.
 This formulation represents the accumulated demand function $c^{t}_{j} (\boldsymbol{y})$ and the unmet demand function $u^{t}_{j} (\boldsymbol{y})$ through two sets of continuous decision variables, each with a single time index $t$.
-As such, we refer to this formulation as the \textit{Single-Index (SI) Formulation}.
+As such, we refer to this formulation as the \textit{Single-Index Formulation (SIF)}.

 Let $c^{t}_{j} \in \mathbb{R}^{+}$ and $u^{t}_{j} \in \mathbb{R}^{+}$ be two sets of decision variables that store the accumulated demand of customer $j$ at the beginning of time period $t$ and the unmet demand of customer $j$ at the end of time period $t$, respectively.
-Let also $x^{t}_{ij} \in \mathset{0,1}$ be a set of decision variables that equal $1$ if customer $j$ patronizes a facility in location $i$ at time period $t$, $0$ otherwise.
-The SI Formulation writes as follows:
+Let also $x^{t}_{ij} \in \mathset{0,1}$ be a set of decision variables that equals $1$ if customer $j$ patronizes a facility in location $i$ at time period $t$, $0$ otherwise.
+The SIF can be written as follows:

-Objective Function \eqref{eq:nonlinear-dflp-ccd-obj} and Constraints \eqref{eq:nonlinear-dflp-ccd-ct1} --\eqref{eq:nonlinear-dflp-ccd-ct4} have the same meaning as their counterparts in the DI Formulation, whereas Constraints \eqref{eq:nonlinear-dflp-ccd-ct5}--\eqref{eq:nonlinear-dflp-ccd-ct7} ensure proper cumulative demand behaviour over time and Constraints \eqref{eq:nonlinear-dflp-ccd-dm1}--\eqref{eq:nonlinear-dflp-ccd-dm4} define feasible variable domains.
-Although the SI Formulation is nonlinear, we can easily linearize it through standard techniques (see Appendix~\ref{apx:linearization}).
+Objective Function \eqref{eq:nonlinear-dflp-ccd-obj} and Constraints \eqref{eq:nonlinear-dflp-ccd-ct1} --\eqref{eq:nonlinear-dflp-ccd-ct4} have the same meaning as their counterparts in the DIF, whereas Constraints \eqref{eq:nonlinear-dflp-ccd-ct5}--\eqref{eq:nonlinear-dflp-ccd-ct7} ensure proper cumulative demand behaviour over time and Constraints \eqref{eq:nonlinear-dflp-ccd-dm1}--\eqref{eq:nonlinear-dflp-ccd-dm4} define feasible variable domains.
+Although the SIF is nonlinear, we can easily linearize it through standard techniques (for more details, see Online Appendix~B).
 Even though the linearization requires the use of big-$M$ constraints, preliminary results show that off-the-shelf solvers perform better on the linearized version rather than on the nonlinear one.
-Therefore, we employ the linearized version of the SI Formulation.
+Therefore, we employ the linearized version of the SIF.